This Revell Douglas SBD-5 Dauntless is one of a series of old 1/144 scale model kits, some of which got re-released in 2013 as 'Micro Wings' series.

 Note that the grade of polystyrene used for these kits is rather soft, so any thin parts and fine edges will be fragile and prone to breaking or chipping.

-The scale of the drawings works out to 1/171 (1/147 for the separate propeller drawing) so whilst the main drawings are too small to be used for checking and correcting shapes, the separate propeller drawing can be used.
+The 'Micro Wings' release comes with 4-view painting instructions based on accurate scale drawings.
+The scale of the main drawings works out to 1/171 so these are too small to be used for checking and correcting shapes.

 |span width tail||5.41||37.6||37.6|

-All planned modifications to the model in 'bullet points':
+All planned modifications to the model in 'bullet points' (circle = yet to do):

 The top of the nose is too shallow, resulting in a gap between the nose and the windshield.

-Below the fuselage should be a rectangular bomb aiming window with a shallow recess for the bomb behind it, however for a scouting mission both the window and the recess could be fitted with a cover, resulting in a look similar to the kit.
+Below the fuselage should be a rectangular bomb aiming window with a shallow recess for the bomb behind it, however for scouting missions both the window and the recess could be fitted with a cover, resulting in a look similar to the kits.

-I started by joining the fuselage halves and letting the glue joints cure for a few days.
+I started by joining the fuselage halves and letting the glue joints cure for a few days, then I sanded the top of the nose flat and level.

 The front of the oil cooler scoop below the nose was first sanded into its correct shape, then its intake was carefully scraped open using the tip of an X-Acto nr.11 blade.